jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (2) A regulation made under subsection (1) may permit persons to apply for and receive an allocation in respect of a period beginning on—
   (a) 1 January of the year in which the regulation is made even if the regulation comes into force on a later date in that year:
   (b) 1 January or 1 July in a year before the year in which the regulation is made provided the regulation comes into force on or before 31 December 2012.
-(3) Before recommending that a regulation be made under subsection (1)(a), the Minister must be satisfied either that the activity to be prescribed as an eligible industrial activity—
+(3) The Minister may recommend that regulations be made under subsection (1)(a) that prescribe an activity as an eligible industrial activity if the Minister is satisfied that the activity—
   (a) is—
     (i) moderately emissions-intensive or highly emissions-intensive; and (ii) trade-exposed; or
-  (b) may be treated as meeting the criteria in paragraph (a) under section 161B(1).
+  (b) is an Australian eligible industrial activity.
 (4) Despite anything in this section or section 161B or 161C, a regulation may not be made under subsection (1) that prescribes electricity generation as an eligible industrial activity.
 (5) The following regulations made under subsection (1) come into force on the day 5 years after the date of their notification in the Gazette or any later date that may be set by the regulations:
   (a) a regulation that revokes a regulation prescribing an activity as an eligible industrial activity:
   (b) a regulation that amends a regulation providing that an eligible industrial activity is highly emissions-intensive to provide that the eligible industrial activity is moderately emissions-intensive.

 ### 161B Australian eligible industrial activities
-(1) An activity may be treated as meeting the criteria specified in section 161A(3)(a) if the activity is an Australian eligible industrial activity.
+(1)
-(2) If an activity is treated as meeting the criteria specified in section 161A(3)(a) because it is an Australian eligible industrial activity, any regulations that prescribe that activity as an eligible industrial activity must prescribe—
-  (a) the same activity description for the activity, including (but not limited to) the matters listed in section 161A(1)(b)(i), as the activity description for the Australian eligible industrial activity; and
+(2) Any regulations that prescribe an activity as an eligible industrial activity under section 161A(3)(b) must prescribe— (a) the same activity description for the activity, including (but not limited to) the matters listed in section 161A(1)(b)(i), as the activity description for the Australian eligible industrial activity; and
   (b) the same products to be used as a basis for an allocation of New Zealand units in respect of the activity as the products that are, or are likely to be, used as a basis for the allocation of emissions units in respect of the Australian eligible industrial activity; and
   (c) the same emissions-intensity level of the activity as the emissions-intensity level, or the likely emissions-intensity level, of the Australian eligible industrial activity; and